guardian/content-api-scala-client/README.md

 ## Setup

-Add the following line to your SBT build definition, and set the version number to be the latest from the [releases page] (https://github.com/guardian/content-api-scala-client/releases):
+Add the following line to your SBT build definition, and set the version number to be the latest from the [releases page](https://github.com/guardian/content-api-scala-client/releases):

 ```scala
 libraryDependencies += "com.gu" %% "content-api-client" % "x.y"